smithy-lang/smithy/docs/source/1.0/spec/core/behavior-traits.rst

     * - location
       - ``string``
-      - A string representing checksum location.
-The string value MUST be a valid :ref:`Location enum <checksum-location-enum>`.
+      - A string representing location where checksum is supplied.
+The string value MUST be set to "header" or "trailer".
 By default, location resolves to "header" value.
 Service MUST always support checksum in header for both requests and responses.

         Optionally, for request, location can be modeled as "trailer" indicating service supports checksum in trailer, in addition to